Do engineers think differently? For the most part, most engineers do think differently. This becomes more clear with elite engineers.

 - How does it work?

 In my mind, I always have an idea brewing.
-Sometimes I zone out in the middle of doing something.
+Sometimes I even zone out in the middle of doing something.
 I start to think about how I can solve a problem in a better way.

-Returning a broken appliance versus fixing it yourself
+Real-world example: returning a broken appliance versus fixing it yourself

 Everyday activity: you buy an appliance and it doesn’t assemble together well.
 You’ve followed the directions perfectly too.